JagathHaren/CGV_lab_prgm/README.md

-# CGV_lab_prgm
-Lab Experiments :
+# Lab Experiments :
-PART A
+## PART A
-Design, develop, and implement the following programs using OpenGL API Implement Brenham’s line drawing algorithm for all types of slope.
+### Design, develop, and implement the following programs using OpenGL API
+1. Implement Brenham’s line drawing algorithm for all types of slope.

-Create and rotate a triangle about the origin and a fixed point.
+2. Create and rotate a triangle about the origin and a fixed point.

-Draw a colour cube and spin it using OpenGL transformation matrices.
-Modelling a Coloured Cube
+3. Draw a colour cube and spin it using OpenGL transformation matrices. <b>Modelling a Coloured Cube</b>

-Draw a color cube and allow the user to move the camera suitably to experiment with perspective viewing.
-Positioning of Camera
+4. Draw a color cube and allow the user to move the camera suitably to experiment with perspective viewing. <b>Positioning of Camera</b>

-Clip a lines using Cohen-Sutherland algorithm
+5. Clip a lines using Cohen-Sutherland algorithm

-To draw a simple shaded scene consisting of a tea pot on a table.
-Define suitably the position and properties of the light source along with the properties of the surfaces of the solid object used in the scene.
-Lighting and Shading
+6. To draw a simple shaded scene consisting of a tea pot on a table.
+Define suitably the position and properties of the light source along with the properties of the surfaces of the solid object used in the scene. <b>Lighting and Shading</b>

-Design, develop and implement recursively subdivide a tetrahedron to form 3D sierpinski gasket.
-The number of recursive steps is to be specified by the user. sierpinski gasket
+7. Design, develop and implement recursively subdivide a tetrahedron to form 3D sierpinski gasket.
+The number of recursive steps is to be specified by the user.
+<b>sierpinski gasket</b>

-Develop a menu driven program to animate a flag using Bezier Curve algorithm
+8. Develop a menu driven program to animate a flag using Bezier Curve algorithm

-Develop a menu driven program to fill the polygon using scan line algorithm
+9. Develop a menu driven program to fill the polygon using scan line algorithm